HuyaneMatsu/hata/docs/topics/forms.md

 from hata.ext.slash import abort

 ADD_ROLE_FORM = Form(
-    'Add role', # Any dummie title does it
+    'Add role', # Any dummy title does it
     [
         TextInput(
             'Additional message to send?',